Self-Directed IRA vs Conventional IRA

 “Self-Directed” is a broad term when applied to IRA plans, and simply means that you as the investor choose which investments to participate in.
 The mainstream firms offer self-directed plans, but the investment choices are limited to the conventional financial products they provide.
 With a truly self-directed IRA, you will have the option to invest in anything the IRS rules allow for, and are not limited based on what the institution offers.

-With a truly self-directed IRA, you can invest in real estate, mortgage notes, private placements, precious metals, cuyptocurrencies, and a host of other assets as allowed by law.
-And of course, the option for conventional assets such as stocks, bonds and mutual funds is still available.
+With a truly self-directed IRA, you can invest in real estate, mortgage notes, private placements, cryptocurrencies, and a host of other assets as allowed by law.

 A Lack of Knowledge